-Ayodhya plays a very important role in the story behind the celebration of Diwali.
-But have you ever thought how Diwali is celebrated there?
-You will be pleasantly surprised to find a small town with over 7000 temples.
-Each having an idol of Ram, and numerous saints chanting on the banks of river Sarayu.
+Ayodhya plays a very important role in the story behind Diwali celebration in India.
+But have you ever thought how Diwali festival is celebrated there?
+You will be pleasantly surprised to find a small town with over 7000 temples, each having an idol of Ram, and numerous saints chanting on the banks of river Sarayu.

 Chanting is considered auspicious at this time and Ayodhya hosts several holy men from across the country.
 Valmiki Bhawan, Hanuman Garhi, Kanak Bhawan, Nageshwarnath are the main temples that deserve a visit.

-Do not miss: Khurchan Peda, a red colored sweet, is the local favorite, and is found in most sweet shops.
+- Do not miss: Khurchan Peda, a red-coloured sweet, is the local favourite and is found in most sweet shops.

 Varanasi: Where Gods Descend And Celebrate With Mortals